clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 ```

 Note that reducers don't return data directly; they can only modify the database.
 Clients connect directly to the database and use SQL to query [public](#public-and-private-tables) tables.
-Clients can also open subscriptions to receive streaming updates as the results of a SQL query change.
+Clients can also subscribe to a set of rows using SQL queries and receive streaming updates whenever any of those rows change.

 Tables and reducers in C# modules can use any type annotated with [`[SpacetimeDB.Type]`](#attribute-spacetimedbtype).